Where does too much website traffic come from?

 4. A new product, collection, event or appearance drives you over the limit

-Product launches and single-day special events are some of the big-hitting traffic drivers that can cripple an ill-prepared business.
+Product launches and single-day special events are some of the big-hitting traffic drivers that can cripple an ill-prepared business with system requests.
 Pre-event and pre-sales traffic is often enough to warn you of what’s ahead, or it could even be enough to choke your system before the promotion even launches.
-Being prepared for a big hit means preparing for all of its in-roads—not just sale day.
+Being prepared for a big hit from more customers means preparing for all of its in-roads— that might drive traffic - not just sale day.

-It looks like a broken dam flooding a town in a disaster movie.
+High online traffic crashing a website looks like a broken dam flooding a town in a disaster movie.
 Or what about those Boxing Day sales queues you see outside your favourite high-street retailer, whose teams and floor space are going to be overwhelmed as soon as they open the doors at 9am?
+You might see the same effect on an online retailer's site too.

 What should you do with your overflow traffic?

-The solution is to distribute your web traffic into areas where it’s safe yet still has access to your website at a pace your system can comfortably manage.
+The solution is to distribute your website or app traffic into areas where it’s safe yet still has access to your website at a pace your system can comfortably manage with its processing capacity resources.
+When you redirect excess users and their additional requests away from your bottleneck processes, it means that they can process faster.
+This prevents website crashes.

-You could pay for those additional servers that will comfortably cater for every last user you could possibly attract, but then that’s a lot of wasted resources for the days you only use a tiny percentage of their capabilities.
+You could pay for those additional web servers that will comfortably cater for every last user you could possibly attract, but then that’s a lot of wasted resources for the days you only use a tiny percentage of their capabilities.
+It doesn't make sense to pay for overly robust website infrastructure capacity when you only have insufficient resources some of the time.

 It would be like paying for a fleet of gigantic trucks to deliver a few pizzas to the next street.
 Of course, for the few days each year that you need to transport 100,000 pizzas to the opposite end of the country, those trucks are incredibly handy, but for the other 360 days—you could drop those boxes off from the back of your bike.
 And all those empty trucks?
 When you’re not using them, they’re just draining your pocket in parking fees and maintenance costs.

-Could there possibly be a way of efficiently managing excess traffic overflows that don’t mean investing in architecture you don’t need?
+Could there possibly be a way of efficiently managing high online traffic overflows that don’t mean investing in architecture or a more expensive hosting plan or dedicated server that you don’t need?
 Of course there is.

-A comfortable queuing solution keeps everyone informed, aware, calm and content
+A comfortable queuing solution keeps everyone informed, aware, calm and content, and prevents website crashes from high traffic

-Our online queuing system filters out your overflow of visitors into a simple, seamlessly delivered digital waiting room—in your company colours, brandishing your logo, speaking in your brand voice, keeping everyone calm, comfortable, and collected.
+Our online queuing system filters out your overflow of website visitors into a simple, seamlessly delivered digital waiting room—in your company colours, brandishing your logo, speaking in your brand voice, keeping everyone calm, comfortable, and collected during high online traffic conditions, resulting in more sales end eliminating high traffic crashes.
+It's fair for website visitors with poor internet connection too.

-To prevent frustration rising, each customer is kept up to date with the information they need: where they are in the queue, how many customers are in front of them, how long it will be before it’s their turn and that the queue runs on an entirely fair, first-come, first-served basis.
+To prevent frustration rising during web traffic peaks, each customer is kept up to date with the information they need: where they are in the queue, how many customers are in front of them, how long it will be before it’s their turn and that the queue runs on an entirely fair, first-come, first-served basis, providing a responsive experience across the whole user journey, resulting in more customers.

 Understanding that they’re being taken care of and that they’ll get those festival tickets or new trainers in just a few minutes, they’ll be happy to sit tight while your system catches up with its backlog.

-Too much traffic is only a problem if you’ve failed to prepare for it
+Heavy traffic means a problem - but only if you’ve failed to prepare for web traffic peaks